 Woodland Cemetery enters the battlefield tapped unless you control a Swamp or a Forest.

-T: Add B or G to your mana pool.
+: Add or to your mana pool.

 Price & Acquistion Set Price Alerts

 |Have (11)||, bradyofportdetroit , tragic_slip , Hootiequack , westdoorblowsnow , Swamy , jhTheMan99 , CampbellStev , knto , rockleemyhero , orzhov_is_relatively_okay819|